 CRO and UX also play a critical role in your new website design as this can be the difference in keeping customers on your website or sending them away to never return again.

 If you already have an existing site now is the time to take those critical learnings and transfer these across.
 For example, make sure you have deployed heatmaps or have carried out A/B testing on the current site so you understand what design elements work well and should be carried across to the new site design.
+I recommend having Clarity installed on your website if you don’t already.
+It’s a free, easy-to-use tool that captures how real people actually use your site.
+It has session replays and heatmaps.

 If you don’t have this luxury use the same methods, but deploy a staging site to a focus group that can provide feedback.
 Or alternatively, ensure your site has the capability to be redesigned easily after receiving initial insights from CRO and UX testing in its first few months of launch.

 Also consider your brand values and make sure these are reflected within every aspect of your website to ensure your online brand image is not damaged.
 Make sure your website is designed in such a way to evoke the perception you desire.
 A user will view your site and, even subconsciously; develop perceptions about it so make sure your site reflects your brand.
-Imagine going to the Apple site – A brand focused on simplicity and beautiful aesthetics – and finding a site with confusing navigation and ugly typography.
+Imagine going to the Apple site – a brand focused on simplicity and beautiful aesthetics – and finding a site with confusing navigation and ugly typography.
 It wouldn’t exactly give you the best impression of their brand would it!?

 PPC might not immediately come to mind as a core consideration in a redesign, however a well designed website, that is technically optimised, and has good UX, can reap PPC rewards by receiving higher quality scores leading to lower CPC’s.